AndrewRutherfoord/ammc-simulation-docker/README.md

 ## Prerequisites

-- Docker Engine installed
+- Docker Engine installed.
+Alternatively use podman.
+Podman has the same command line syntax as Docker and is free.
-- Docker Compose V2+
+- Docker Compose V2+.
+Alternatively use podman-componse

 ## Quick Start